SuleimanFarah/sunpy/ORG/Minutes-of-SunPy-Board-Meeting-20140505.md

 - Vote is held on whether to allow proxy voting.
 Result is **7-0 against allowing proxies, with 1 abstention**.

 - Vote is held on whether voting by email/remote means should be allowed in exceptional cases.
-‘Exceptional circumstances’ would have to be agreed at a prior Board meeting. **Result is 7-0 in favour, with 1 abstention**.
+‘Exceptional circumstances' would have to be agreed at a prior Board meeting. **Result is 7-0 in favour, with 1 abstention**.

 **Albert Shih** departed the meeting.